- Santa Clara Celebrates Start of Family Justice Center Construction

 January 19, 2010 through February 17, 2010: Draft report circulated.

 February 10, 2010: Public meeting held.

-After receiving public comments, the AOC completed a Final Initial Study and Mitigated Negative Declaration
+After receiving public comments, council staff completed a Final Initial Study and Mitigated Negative Declaration

-On April 12, 2010, the AOC filed a Notice of Determination (PDF), completing the CEQA process.
+On April 12, 2010, staff filed a Notice of Determination (PDF), completing the CEQA process.

 Zimmer Gunsul Frasca